BIG-SA/BASH-Intro-2018/notes/2_filters.md

 When a command sends information to us via `stdout`, we refer to this as printing to `stdout`.
 This dates back to the days before everyone had printers, when printing to the screen was the main method of interacting with computers.
-We can display a line of plain text in `stdout` by using the command `echo`, which we briefly saw last week.
+We can display a line of plain text in `stdout` by using the command `echo`, which we briefly saw last session.
 The most simple program that people learn to write in most languages is called "Hello World" and we’ll do the same thing today.
 For this line, the quotes can either be single or double.